 Top 10 Reasons Why Opera Singers Tend to Be Plump

-Think Luciano Pavarotti (among males) and Montserrat Caballé (among females).Some people say this is a popular illusion (that most opera singers are plump).
-But I didn't find a credible source/survey about the average weight of singers by music genres, that also should include a historical perspective and not only a snapshot of today's state.
+Some people say this is a popular illusion (that most opera singers are plump).
+However, I couldn't find a credible source or survey about the average weight of singers by music genre.
+Any such analysis would also need to include a historical perspective rather than just a snapshot of the current state.

-I know that not all great opera singers are plump - for example, these singers aren't: José Carreras, Isabel Leonard, Lawrence Brownlee and Joseph Kaiser, to name a few.
+I know that not all great opera singers are plump.
+For example, these singers aren't: José Carreras, Isabel Leonard, Lawrence Brownlee, and Joseph Kaiser, to name a few.

 I agree that a vibrating note sounds more beautiful when a large amount of fatty tissue also vibrates to support this note.